AustEcon/bitsv/_sources/guide/advanced.rst.txt

     >>> key.send(..., message='Simplicity level is over 9000!!!')

 Messages will be encoded as UTF-8 when stored.
-Also, do note that the length of each datum must not exceed 40 bytes.
+Also, do note that the length of each datum must not exceed 100kb.
 Therefore, your resulting byte string will be stored in chunks to adhere to this property if it is too long.

 Services Timeout